documentcloud/help_center/_help/collaboration.md

 ***

-In DocumentCloud, you can **share your documents with your newsroom**.
-You also can **share entire projects with other users**, whether or not they're in your newsroom, and **share specific documents with reviewers**, whether or not they have a DocumentCloud account.

 ## Sharing Documents with Your Newsroom
 When you upload a document, you can decide whether or not you're ready to make it public.
 By default, no one but you will be able to see documents you've uploaded to DocumentCloud.

+**DocumentCloud features three ways to share and collaborate on documents.**

+* You can share a documents with **all the DocumentCloud users in your newsroom** by changing its access level.
+* You can share one or more documents with **specific collaborators who have existing DocumentCloud accounts** (whether or not they are in your newsroom) by creating a project and adding those users to that project.
+* You can share documents with an **outside reviewer**, whether or not they have a DocumentCloud account.

+## DocumentCloud Access Levels
+<p class="green">Public Access</p>
+The document is published.
+Anyone, even those without DocumentCloud accounts, may access the document.
+Even if you don’t embed it, it will be indexed by search engines and findable through our API/public search.
+<p class="blue">Private Access</p>
+The default document access setting.
+Only the user who originally uploaded the document has access to it.
+It is not available through our public API or search.
+<p class="red">Private to DocumentCloud</p>
+All DocumentCloud users in your organization may see the document.
+Additionally, everyone in your organization will have full privileges on the document.
+They may add or delete annotations, redact portions of it, move pages, etc. If you want to share your document with a limited number of users, it is better to create a project and [add collaborators individually](#adding-collaborators-to-a-project).

 #### To change the access level of your documents:

 1. Right-click the document icon.
 2. Select **“Set Access Level”**.

 ![Set access level](./images/collaboration/collaboration1.gif)

-* **Public Access** - Anyone, even those without DocumentCloud accounts, may access the document.
-* **Private Access** - The default document access setting.
-Only you may access the document.
-* **Private to DocumentCloud** - Only people in your organization may access the document.

 ## Sharing Documents with Reviewers